rusmarko/HIDRA2/README.md

 ### Training and Evaluation Datasets

-We publish the entire training and evaluation datasets for HIDRA2 at the following link.
+We publish the entire training and evaluation datasets for HIDRA2 at [this link](https://doi.org/10.5281/zenodo.7123910).
 To run the following experiments, place the files into the `data` folder.

 ### Setup